couchbaselabs/sdk-rfcs/rfc/0032-field-level-encryption.md

 ## Summary

 As Couchbase Server continues to add more and more security features, one feature that customers continuously ask for is document and/or field encryption within the SDK.
-This RFC defines the motivation, general design and language specifics with respect to field encryption providing a blueprint for the implementation across all Couchbase SDKís and documents any idiomatic differences between the SDK implementations.
+This RFC defines the motivation, general design and language specifics with respect to field encryption providing a blueprint for the implementation across all Couchbase SDK‚Äôs and documents any idiomatic differences between the SDK implementations.

 ## Motivation